isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

 Video implementations are composed of the following types of tracking calls:

 * Video and Ad Start calls are sent directly to the AppMeasurement server.
-* Video Analytics (VA) heartbeat calls are sent on start and every ten seconds to the Adobe VA tracking server.
+* Media Analytics (MA) heartbeat calls are sent on start and every ten seconds to the Adobe VA tracking server.

 Video tracking will behave the same across all platforms, desktop and mobile.